kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/README.md

 From what I understand, I need to do a null pointer dereference/make a read From 0x00 in attempt to dump the first part of firmware from memory.
 After I get this, I need to search for string literals which may be used as a Key to decrypt firmware if it is encrypted.
+I must however first find ports to connect JTAG or UART... some point of entry to begin my attempts.
+I have multiple STLINK v2s , and this is the only stm32 I have acess to currently...after an interview for a job I have gathered that I must in fact gain experience working with this processor type.

+5:15pm

 The first thing I need to do, is to find what pins connect to this J11 port and hopefully... it's uart.
 With a multimeter I checked, rechecked, and triple checked the pins and maked the pins from which continuity existed between the port J11 pins and the processor's pins.
 Initially, looking at the back of the PCB traces...
 I guessed the top first hole on the port was power and that the second was ground...as the second was not isolated from the ground plane.
 I have just completed this continuity test, and I believe that assumption may be correct.